Mass Audubon Chosen by Mayor Wu to Lead New Program Planting Trees on Private Land to Bolster City’s Tree Canopy

 Members of nonprofit organizations with interest in becoming a member of the Tree Alliance and private landowners in Boston who would like to inquire about potential tree plantings can email [email protected].
 A kick-off meeting is anticipated for late summer/early fall.

 Mass Audubon is also hiring an Alliance Coordinator.
-Please click on this link to learn more about the opportunity.
+Learn more about the opportunity.

 About Mass Audubon